igeorge1982/Gateway/README.md

 - Run the dB scripts to create the dB schema necessary to operate.
+- Create the dB user for the application
 - Check the web.xml if the configuration is correct, and every class is defined correctly
 - Listeners are initialized with annotations, but you can change it back to use them directly using the web.xml (Please refer to the Java Http Servlet documentation for it)
-- Place the required log configuration file into the right class folder
+- Place the required log configuration file into the right class folder, and configure it for your needs
 - Insert initial vouchers with activation flags set into the voucher_states table, if you want to have registration, or just put a username and a hashed password (with the same hashing algorithm that you selected in your client apps) into the logins table.
 - Registration workflow is implemented with or without voucher activation
 - Unique username and email checking is not implemented yet fully, but the supplied API will perform the check